Sunnybank, Queensland: Amenities

 The Sunnybank Coopers Plains branch of the Queensland Country Women's Association meets at the St. Barnabas Anglican Church Hall at 189 Lister Street.

-Shopping
+Medical

+Near the main shopping precincts, the Sunnybank Private Hospital is a modern for-profit hospital, and accompanying annexes with specialist consultants.

+Retail areas

-Sunnybank includes shopping centres along Mains Rd, such as Sunnybank Plaza, which features a Kmart, Coles and a Hoyts Cinemas.
-Sunny Park shopping centre is located across the road from Sunnybank Plaza and features a Woolworths supermarket.
-The centre was previously anchored by a Big W discount department store, which is the only Big W store in Brisbane that has closed, and a Sam's Warehouse store, which has also since closed.
-Market Square, located across from these two centres, is a community-based centre that is Asian-focused, featuring numerous Asian shops and restaurants.
+Sunnybank includes shopping centres along Mains Road, such as Sunnybank Plaza.
+Market Square, located across from this centre, is a community-based centre that is Asian-focused, featuring numerous Asian shops and restaurants.
 Other shopping centres that are nearby to Sunnybank include Centro Pinelands, Oasis Shopping Village, Westfield Garden City, Sunnybank Hills Shoppingtown and Calamvale Central.

 Places of worship

 Sunnybank neighbourhood has many spiritual sites, including Anglican, Assemblies of God, Baptist, Catholic, Chinese Methodists, Christian and Missionary Alliance, Churches of Christ, Lutheran, Mormon/The Church of Jesus Christ of Latter-Day Saints, Presbyterian, Runcorn Christian, Southside International Church, The Great Commission and Uniting churches, Chung Tian Temple, Masjid Al Farooq (Kuraby Mosque), and The Brisbane Synagogue.

 Sunnybank Church of Christ is at 105 Station Road (27.5756°S 153.0552°E).

 Sunnybank Wesleyan Methodist Church meets at the Church of Christ.
 It is part of the Wesleyan Methodist Church of Australia.